EthanGreatorex/EasyArticleFlaskAPP/README.md

 **What is Easy Article?**

-Easy Article is an app devloped using Python for the back-end and Javascript for the front-end.
+Easy Article is an app developed using Python for the back-end and Javascript for the front-end.
 The main goal of the app is to be able to read articles is a cleaner and less cluttered environment.
 **How does it work?**

 The application works by using a web scraper targeted at a specific URL and retrieves a header element and all the <p> elements from the site.
 This data is then formatted and counted so the text can be presented properly and an estimated reading time